Which city is cheaper, Santa Fe or Charleston?

 For an educational experience, head to a museum or a notable sight in either Charleston or Santa Fe.

 If you're looking for an educational opportunity, there are a decent number of museums and historical sights around Charleston.
 This city is famous for its many historic churches and plantations.
+The plantations are open to visit and will educate you on the city's past, which is heavily involved in slavery.
 You can also visit Fort Sumter National Monument by boat or take a tour of the USS Yorktown.

 Santa Fe is a good place to visit if you're interested in museums or other recognizable sights.
 Head to the Museum of New Mexico Complex, which has four museums that give a great overview of the history of the area.
 Also make sure you visit the Cathedral Basilica of St. Francis of Assisi and the Georgia O'Keeffe Museum.

-Those looking for nightlife will find a few places to hang out in Santa Fe.
+Most people don't head to Santa Fe specifically for the nightlife scene, but you can find a few options.
 While most of the town quiets down at night, the city has a few areas that stay active late into the night.
+Live music is popular and diverse.
+It often includes different genres such as the blues, country, salsa or bluegrass.

-Both Charleston and Santa Fe offer a variety of live music venues.
+Both Charleston and Santa Fe offer nice live music venues.

 The music scene helps keep Charleston active and fun.
 You can hear a number of local bands or enjoy a more widely known group at larger venues in the area.